-Country NSW ECEC women ready to make the jump to teaching thanks to scholarship
+Country NSW ECEC women ready to make the jump to teaching

 Four residents of the South West Slopes region of New South Wales are amongst the more than 400 early childhood education and care (ECEC) professionals who have been awarded scholarships to complete studies to become early childhood teachers (ECTs) thanks to the NSW Government’s 2022-23 Early Childhood Education Scholarships Program.

 Member for Cootamundra Steph Cooke has congratulated Tiffany Piffero of Junee and Ashleigh Armour of South Gundagai, along with Hayley Amos of Cowra and Kyrstye Henry of Grenfell, all of whom secured scholarships recently while already working in the ECEC sector.

 “I am so pleased for these educators who, with the support of these scholarships, will have the opportunity to boost their skills as degree qualified early childhood teachers,” Ms Cooke said.